mohammedsherif23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. creating a script that counts the number of directories in the PATH.

 4. creating a script that lists environment variables.

+5. creating a script that list all local variables and enviroment variables and functions.